-For older debts, especially, collection agencies are often unable to provide accurate information that proves they own the outstanding debt and that you owe it.
-So more often than not, it pays to dispute any inaccurate information.
+For older debts, collection agencies are often unable to provide accurate information that proves they own the outstanding debt and that you owe it.
+In such cases, it pays to dispute any inaccurate information.

-What to Do After You File a Dispute
+What to Do if a Credit Dispute Fails

-If your request for removal is denied, there are a few more methods to try.
+If your request for removal of a negative item is denied, there are a few more methods to try.
 First, you can always wait for the negative item to drop off naturally.

-Most stay on your credit report for up to seven years and stop hurting your credit scores after the first few years lapse.
+Most items will stay on your credit report for up to seven years.
+However, they cause less damage to your credit scores as time goes on.
 If you’re close to that drop-off mark, it may be worth just exercising a little patience.

-If you’ve tried to clean up your credit on your own, consider hiring a professional.
-Depending on how much your bad credit is costing you in high interest rates or lack of credit altogether, the fee for a professional credit repair service could likely be worth it.
+If you’ve tried to clean up your credit on your own to no avail, consider hiring a professional.
+The fee for a professional credit repair service could be worth it if you’re suffering from high interest rates or lack of credit altogether because of your bad credit.

 Cleaning up your credit takes some time.
-But once you’ve initiated the dispute process on your inaccurate negative items, there are other things you can do to repair your credit quickly.
-They are as follows:
+But once you’ve initiated the dispute process on your inaccurate negative items, there are other things you can do to help repair your credit quickly:

 - Reduce or eliminate your revolving debt, particularly from high-interest credit cards.